J3sustunon/Real-Time_Flight_Data_Pipeline/README.md

 - Configured IAM role with AmazonS3FullAccess and AmazonKinesisFirehoseFullAccess.

 #### Lamda Function
+AWS Lambda enables serverless, event-driven compute, eiminating the need to provision or manage infrastructure.
+Using Python, I scripted an extraction function that pulls real-time flight arrival data from the AeroDataBox API and pushes it downstream via Kinesis Firehose.
+The function is triggered automatically every hour through Amazon EventBridge, ensuring a continuously refreshed data feed.

 #### EventBridge Trigger
-- Used EventBridge Trigger to invoke the lambda function every 10 mintes.
+Used EventBridge Trigger to invoke the lambda function every 10 mintes.
 Providing up to date flight data.
 <img width="1191" height="385" alt="Screenshot 2026-03-18 at 1 19 41 PM" src="https://github.com/user-attachments/assets/833f818f-ec10-4d03-87ea-c1ea3a37c9b6" />

 #### Kinesis Firehose